babidarcis/peopleanalytics_dashboard/README.md

 The manager who is a top performer has the characteristics
 - High hour flag
 - The average score of 292
-- The average of 24 customers in your account
+- The average of 24 customers
-- The average of 25 in your group
+- The average of 25 group size
 - And the average of 4 years of working time

 The visualization is avaiable on: